Central commercial function

 1. Commercial best practice

-The CCF helps NHS trusts, foundation trusts, and integrated care boards (ICBs) to leverage NHS buying power through category expertise.
+The central commercial function helps NHS trusts, foundation trusts, and integrated care boards (ICBs) to leverage NHS buying power through category expertise.

-From 1 April 2024, NHS trusts are required to purchase goods, services, and works via national accredited framework hosts.
+Since 1 April 2024, NHS trusts have been required to purchase goods, services, and works via national accredited framework hosts.
 The list of accredited hosts, together with guidance is available for NHS trusts.

 Guidance on which framework agreements to use to simplify the purchasing of digital and IT goods and services is also available.